-To be considered for the BA (Drama and Theatre Studies) programme, you must complete and submit (1) an Undergraduate Application for Admission to the University and pay the application fee, and (2) complete and submit a Personal Information Sheet so that it reaches the University on or before 15 August of the previous year of intended studies.
+To be considered for the BA (Drama and Theatre Studies) programme, you must complete and submit (1) an Undergraduate Application for Admission to the University and pay the application fee, and (2) complete and submit a Personal Information Sheet so that it reaches the University the previous year of intended studies.

 If you are unsure about the application process or experience problems with the application process, contact Mrs Annatjie Moolman telephonically at 021 808 2508 (between 08:15 and 12:30) or via e-mail at firstname.lastname@example.org.